imsky/pull-review/README.md

 ![Pull Review](https://imsky.github.io/pull-review/pull-review-github-header.png)

-**Pull Review** assigns pull request reviewers intelligently.
+**Pull Review** assigns pull request reviewers [intelligently](#algorithm).

-UPull Review looks through the changes in a pull request and assigns the most relevant reviewers.
-The most relevant reviewers picked by Pull Review are those who have made the largest and most recent contributions to the changed files.
+Pull Review looks through the changes in a pull request and assigns the most relevant reviewers, those who have made the largest and most recent contributions to the changed files.
 The number of reviewers assigned, along with other things, [can be configured](#configuration).

 You can use Pull Review through [GitHub comments](#github), from chat rooms in Slack/HipChat/etc. using [Hubot](#hubot), on the [command line](#cli), via [API](#api), or as a [Docker image](#docker).